Ninja-Vikash/Docs.dev/docs/javascript/README.md

 Every programming language has a syntax to write their source code and every programming language comes with their extension.<br/>
 eg. `.js`, `.java`, `.cpp`, `.py` and so on..

-### Old way to New way of learning JavaScript
+### Old style vs New style of learning JavaScript

-Before node.js people runs script using a HTML file.<br/>
+In early days, People runs script using a HTML file.<br/>
-They just simply create an `index.html` file and inside it they start a script tag for writing javascript.
+They just simply create an `index.html` file and inside it they start a `<script>` tag for writing Javascript.
 ```html
 <!DOCTYPE html>
 <html lang="en">